 She received her Phd with Summa Cum Laude from the European Graduate School.
-She is a full-time lecturer in the humanities department of Yale-NUS College, Singapore, the founder of illustration and animation studio Piplatchka, and the managing partner of publishing house Delere Press.
+She is a full-time lecturer in the Arts & Humanities division of Yale-NUS College in Singapore, the founder of illustration and animation studio Piplatchka, and the managing partner of publishing house Delere Press LLP.

 In the 2016, she was invited by the Singapore Horn Trio to present works at their performance of Brahms’ Opus 40.
 She painted a quadriptych entitled Experiments with Johannes Brahm's Horn Trio Movement 1 - 4, which weaved compositional concepts from 山水画 (Shan Shui) and 留白 techniques to visualise Brahm’s music in charcoal on Japanese linen.

 Chen is a Ph.D. candidate under the Philosophy, Art, and Critical Theory division at the European Graduate School in Switzerland.
 Her dissertation research, entitled Skinning Nudity investigates the notion of nudity as an artificial construct — in its representations in Singapore artistic practices, in censorship limitations by the legal and policy frameworks, and through its historical evolution by local media coverage from the 1970s to 2017.

 She obtained her Masters in Communications at The European Graduate School in 2014.
 Her thesis entitled Tracing Etymology: Origin and Time; Monsters and Demons was supervised by Wolfgang Schirmacher and Jeremy Fernando, and was published by Atropos Press in 2015.
 It attempts to rethink the relationship between ‘origin’ and ‘time’ in etymology and thought.
 It considers the paradoxical relationality between the notion of a single starting point (a fiction that etymology relies on) and the various possibilities that a hermeneutical study of a word unearths, suggesting a constellation rather than a single origin.